WE ALL NEED ‘A PLACE TO CALL HOME’

 A Place to Call Home is nestled comfortably in the top 20 bestseller listings and Carole is currently hard at work on her Christmas 2015 novel.

-The next release is her Christmas 2014 book.
-The Christmas Party will be available in hardback in August and will be Carole’s 25th book!
+The next release will be Carole’s Christmas 2014 book.
+The Christmas Party (which is Carole’s 25th book!) will be available in hardback in August.

-> To buy A Place to Call Home, or to find out more about it, visit Carole’s website.
+To buy A Place to Call Home, or to find out more about upcoming releases, visit Carole’s website.